cloudquery/cloudquery/website/pages/blog/getting-started-with-gcp-and-kubernetes.md

 Kubernetes clusters are a pool of compute resources, on which workloads can be scheduled.
 Clusters are a set of machines tied to a specific GCP region.

+To create a cluster, you'll need the project name, the GCP region, and a name for your cluster.
 ${project-name} = cq-kelemen
 ${region} = europe-west1
 ${cluster-name} = cq-kelemen-cluster

+The following command will create a cluster in the specified region, and setup the default network.
+We will expose the network to the public internet, so that we, and our end users, can reach our services.
 ```
 # create a kubernetes cluster and setup the default network
 gcloud container --project "${project-name}" clusters create-auto "${cluster-name}" --region "${region}" --release-channel "regular" --network "projects/${project-name}/global/networks/default" --subnetwork "projects/${project-name}/regions/${region}/subnetworks/default" --cluster-ipv4-cidr "/17" --services-ipv4-cidr "/22"
 ```

-Now that we have a Kubernetes Clusters and an appropriate network, we can create some workloads which will run on the cluster.
+Now that we have a Kubernetes cluster and an appropriate network, we can create some workloads which will run on the cluster.

 Google has micro services demo which simulates an E-Commerce store.
 We can deploy this on the cluster